Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss Performance Insights

-- The Rebels have a +387 scoring differential, topping opponents by 12.5 points per game.
-They're putting up 69.3 points per game to rank 100th in college basketball and are giving up 56.8 per contest to rank 25th in college basketball.
+- The Rebels are outscoring opponents by 12.5 points per game with a +387 scoring differential overall.
+They put up 69.3 points per game (101st in college basketball) and allow 56.8 per contest (25th in college basketball).

-- Offensively, Ole Miss is scoring 66.5 points per game this year in conference contests.
-As a comparison, its overall average (69.3 points per game) is 2.8 PPG higher.
+- Ole Miss' offense has been worse in SEC games this year, posting 66.5 points per contest, compared to its overall average of 69.3 PPG.

+- The Rebels are averaging 74.6 points per game this year in home games, which is 11.3 more points than they're averaging in road games (63.3).

+- Defensively, Ole Miss has played better in home games this year, surrendering 53.3 points per game, compared to 59 away from home.

-- In their last 10 games, the Rebels have been racking up 64.3 points per contest, an average that's slightly lower than the 69.3 they've scored over the course of the 2022-23 season.
+- The Rebels have been racking up 64.3 points per contest in their last 10 times on the court, an average that's slightly lower than the 69.3 they've scored over the course of the 2022-23 campaign.

 © 2023 Data Skrive.
 All rights reserved.